-This time I decided to stick it out, and a good while later, now very late into the night, I finally saw the sign that proclaimed I had miraculously arrived at the Provincial Recreation Area in which I wanted to camp at.
+This time I decided to stick it out, and a good while later, now very late into the night, I finally saw the sign that proclaimed I had miraculously arrived at the recreation site in which I wanted to camp at.
 I didn’t even pitch my tent.
 I slept in my car and awaited the morning light so I could figure out where on earth I was.

-Turns out, I made it to a beautiful stretch of water where Lynx Creek flows into the Carbondale River.
+Turns out, I made it to a beautiful stretch of water along the Carbondale River.
 The fishing was as advertised.
 Cutties of pretty decent size smashing dry flies in pools that were invitingly deep and beautiful.
 The area was in a large burnout zone, which extended up the inviting mountainside valley which easily could have been from Lord of the Rings.
 I can see why this is crucial bear habitat; if I were a Grizzly, this is where I would live.
 Since that day, I have returned to this area several times.
 Each time, I go a little further, and a little deeper, away from the road, and the Campers, and the ATV’s (fortunately, no longer a problem!) and into the mountain wilderness.
 Each time, I find somewhere to fish that is truly incredible.

 All of the water in this basin has good fishing for Cutthroat and Bull trout.
-The tributaries that I would recommend exploring include the West Castle River, Carbondale River, Lynx Creek, Lost Creek, Mill Creek.
-And many more.
+The tributaries that I would recommend exploring include the West Castle River and the Carbondale River.
+Among many others.